 Any litigation involving a foreign government or foreign official will likely include a need to have accurate, certified legal translation services.
-Consequently, if you are a foreign plaintiff, foreign defendant, or an attorney representing either of those parties, then you need a reliable, high quality legal translation service to translate document from Simplified Chinese, Korean, Hebrew, German, Arabic, Russian, Portuguese to English, and from English to any foreign language.
+Consequently, if you are a foreign plaintiff, foreign defendant, or an attorney representing either of those parties, then you need a reliable, high quality legal translation service to translate documents and deposition interrogatories from Simplified Chinese, Korean, Hebrew, German, Arabic, Russian, Portuguese to English, and from English to any foreign language.

 Professional legal translation is not the same as having a simple translator.
 Many translators may be fluent in the relevant language, yet will have difficulty understanding and translating dense, highly technical legal documents and other evidence.
 That is what separates a legal translator from a regular translator.
 Legal translators are trained in correctly translating legal terminology and dense contractual provisions.
 Further, legal translators have a sense of the legal issues in any particular case, and can give more accurate translations because of their understanding of context.

 All Language Alliance, Inc. can be your “go to” certified document translation service when you are involved in lawsuits involving foreign governments in the U.S. courts.
 We pride ourselves on providing top-notch legal translation services, international e-Discovery translation services in all languages, and amazing customer service.
 Contact us today to discuss your legal translation needs, including your law firm’s need for deposition interpreting services in-person and via Zoom in any foreign language.